dev-11/bulb-energy-usage/README.md

 ## Improvements

 -  Right now the calculation doesn't detail the bill.
 It would be good to see a bill breakdown by energy type or make it possible to calculate only gas or electricity bill.
--  The incoming data from the json is also a little but strange.
-It makes it possible to have duplicate account ids, and duplicate energy types, which raises a few question.
+-  The incoming data from the json is also a little bit strange.
+It makes it possible to have duplicate account ids and duplicate energy types, which raises a few questions.
 -  The path of the json file is baked into the code.